 For earlier reports, please request from the MIT Libraries Office of the Director.

 The MIT Libraries maintain membership in the following organizations:

 - Association of Research Libraries (ARL)

 - Coalition of Open access Policy Institutions (COAPI)

 - Coalition to Advance Learning in Archives, Libraries and Museums

 - Confederation of Open Access Repositories (COAR)

-- Council on Library and Information Resources/Digital Library Federation
+- Council on Library & Information Resources (CLIR)

 - Northeast Research Libraries Consortium (NERL)